ChFEBC Course Outline

 If you are in a Human Resources capacity, with the Federal Government, you may obtain the designation without meeting the requirements above.

 Continuing Education Requirements

-Acceptable CE credits will come from CE courses that are created by Snow Federal Seminars & ChFEBC℠, Inc. or course approved by the Certified Financial Planning® Board of Standards
+Acceptable CE credits will come from CE courses that are created by Snow Federal Retirement Seminars & ChFEBC℠, LLC or course approved by the Certified Financial Planning® Board of Standards

 The course provides you with comprehensive training on federal employee benefits plus marketing and sales training materials to help you prospect and close sales to federal and postal employees.